jamesgurung/teacher-ai/README.md

     * `Organisation__Name` - the name of your organisation
     * `Organisation__AdminName` - the name of the user who will administrate the Teacher AI app
     * `Organisation__AdminEmail` - the email address of the admin user
+    * `Organisation__ServiceAccountEmail` - the email address of the service account which will be used to access Excel spreadsheets
     * `Organisation__AppWebsite` - the URL where this app will be hosted
     * `Organisation__Domain` - your organisation's domain name
     * `Organisation__UserCreditsPerWeek` - the number of AI credits to assign each user per week